Rómulo (footballer, born 1976)

-Rómulo Filipe Cunha da Silva (born 13 July 1976), known simply as Rómulo, is a Portuguese former footballer who played as a left back.
+Rómulo Filipe Cunha da Silva (born 13 July 1976), known simply as Rómulo, is a Portuguese former footballer who played as a left-back.

 Club career

 Rómulo was born in Gondomar, Porto District.
-He spent his entire professional career with local Gondomar S.C. as captain, making his first-team debut at the age of 17 and helping the club promote from the regional leagues to the second division, where he played for five consecutive seasons (2004–09).
+He spent his entire professional career with local Gondomar S.C. as captain, making his first-team debut at the age of 17 and helping the club to promote from the regional leagues to the Segunda Liga, where he played for five consecutive seasons (2004–09).

 In the 2008–09 campaign, the 32-year-old Rómulo still appeared in 19 league games for Gondomar, but his team finished last – they would have faced relegation anyway due to corruption – and returned to the third tier.
 In the summer of 2010, he joined amateurs C.F.
 Oliveira do Douro also in northern Portugal.